microsoft/microsoft-deployment-accelerator-for-hybris-on-azure/README.md

 # microsoft-deployment-accelerator-for-hybris-on-azure

+The content of this project have been deprecated.
+Do not use for new deployments.
+August, 2017

 This is the open source release of a Microsoft Azure PAAS project to accelerate the deployment of the hybris e-commerce software suite on Azure.

 To start, please read the [the overview document](Overview%20-%20Architecture%20-%20Azure%20Assets.pdf) which explains how this package helps you to run hybris on Azure.